Cooking Gullo Octopus and Sepia

 All Octopus is not created equal, as they are wild.
 Some may pick more salt than others during our tenderization process.
 Cook time can vary from 5-10 minutes based on this variability.
 We suggest these cooking methods based on our extensive testing.

-If your a chef and prefer the product to be softer, cook it longer.
+If you’re a chef and prefer the product to be softer, cook it longer.
 Our octopus is very special and should have a wonderful mouth feel and texture when cooked correctly.
 If overcooked, they will get too soft and lose our signature texture flavor.

 When cutting, slice a thin piece off the leg to taste raw.
 It tastes like a beusoliel oyster, as you can taste the ocean and beautiful salinity.